 Myth #4: Cardio Before Weight Training

-I wouldn’t call this a myth so much as misguidance.
+We wouldn’t call this a myth so much as a misguidance.
 If you’re doing cardio and weight training in the same session, you have to decide which one to do first.

 Many beginners and even some more experienced athletes aren’t sure whether it’s best to do cardio first or to hit the weights first and then do cardio.